Yuanbao2000/CS757_FinalProject/README.md

   - `SJF`
 - Add metrics:
   - For a single circuit task graph:
     - All reported time metrics are normalized to per-gate values, even when the execution unit is a batch or a level.
-In other words, we always convert the final statistics back to gate-level units so that blocking batch, single-gate non-blocking, batch non-blocking, and level-level execution can be compared on the same scale.
+In other words, we always convert the final statistics back to gate-level units so that batch blocking, single-gate non-blocking, batch non-blocking, and level-level execution can be compared on the same scale.
     - `Avg Wait (ms)`: the average time a gate waits after becoming ready and before being dispatched.
       - For gate-level schedulers, a gate becomes ready when all predecessor gates have finished.
       - For level-level execution, a gate inherits the wait time of the level task that contains it.